shiyihe-neko/reVISit_study/buckaroo/assets/introduction.md

 Welcome to our study!

-The purpose of this study is to better understand **how data-wrangling tools can support the data cleaning process**.
+The purpose of this study is to better understand **how data-wrangling tools can support the data wrangling process**.
 This is a <b style="color:Orange;">Think-Aloud Study</b>, which means you are required to **verbalize your thoughts, feelings, satisfactions, or any difficulties you encounter** during the process.

 We will **record your screen** (only the experiment page) and **your voice**.
 Therefore, please make sure that your microphone access is enabled.
 If you cannot meet these requirements, please **[click here]** to return to the Prolific page.